Arran Isle Limited and its Subsidiary Companies (“Arran Isle”)

 To our knowledge, there have been no instances of modern slavery within any Arran Isle Group companies, either those specifically covered by this statement or our businesses in Europe.

 Our High Risk Areas

+While we remain vigilant against potential issues within our own businesses, we have identified our supply chains as the area of most risk.
 The Group recognises that exposure to modern slavery is likely to be more prevalent in low cost manufacturing regions and countries such as the Far East and India.
 The majority of the Group’s product supply comes from China, including from our own manufacturing facility.
 Here our China based Asian Sourcing Centre oversee a structured programme of vendor audits and regular compliance testing.
-There is a strong focus on trying to prevent modern slavery in any form, withregular communication with suppliers in addition to these processes.
+There is a strong focus on trying to prevent modern slavery in any form, with regular communication with suppliers in addition to these processes

 We operate policies to ensure that we conduct business in an ethical and transparent manner.
 These include:

 - Modern slavery policy.
 This policy and statement sets out the Group’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.